teleivo/cs143/assignments/PA3J/README.md

 * run it
   * against some cool code using `./myparser code.cl`
   * against my test samples `./test.sh`
-  * against a the course examples `./test.sh ../../examples`
+  * against all the course examples `./test.sh ../../examples`

 I diffed my lexer in [PA2](../PA2J/) against the reference lexer.
 I wanted to do the same with my parser but the reference implementation hangs forever.